 Some of us have been blessed with an ample bosom, and then some of us have not (for which I am in the latter group).
 Regardless of what the numbers and letter(s) say on your current bra-sizing tag, sometimes a little makeup trickery can come in handy to create the illusion of fullness.

-Valentine's Day is just a few weeks away, so in lieu of spending an exorbitant amount on a fancy padded bra or wearing an uncomfortable bustier that's just not you, here's an affordable way to put a smile on your significant other's face without having to suffer financial or physical pain.
-Read ahead for my three-step method on faking cleavage with makeup.
+In lieu of spending an exorbitant amount on a fancy padded bra or wearing an uncomfortable bustier that's just not you, here's an affordable way to put a smile on your significant other's face without having to suffer financial or physical pain.
+Read ahead for my three-step method for faking cleavage with makeup.

-- Step one: create a curved "Y" shape.
-Using a small blush brush, sweep a bronzer (one that's at least one to two shades darker than your natural skin tone) up and down the area between your breasts.
+- Step one: contour.
+Using a small blush brush, sweep contouring powder or bronzer (at least one to two shades darker than your natural skin tone) up and down the area between your breasts.
 Next, envision a curved "Y" shape, sweeping your bronzer along the natural curvature and roundness at the top of each of the breasts.
+This will create an illusion of depth.

 - Step three: set it and forget it.
 Blend to diffuse any harsh lines, and set with a pressed or loose powder.